North Kirklees weekend entertainment listings

 Brighton Street WMC, Heckmondwike: Rock and roll music, 8pm-11pm.

 Batley Art Gallery, Market Place: Change 2016.
 For the second year running artists have taken the theme of ‘change’ and topics from the Science curriculum as inspiration for a series of workshops in each school.
+Visual arts activities including printmaking, 3D construction and mark-making have given young people exciting opportunities to explore, experiment and discover both creatively and scientifically.
 Free entry, times vary.

 Community